 In the second and third quarters of 2023, the Company sold its assets used in or related to the Company's Local Component.
 In conjunction with the sale of the Local Component, on June 9, 2023, the Company sold a title plant in Texas for a total sale price of \$7.6 million.
 Costs to sell the title plant were \$0.7 million.
 The sale of the title plant resulted in a realized gain of \$3.8 million recorded in the loss from discontinued operations, net of taxes line on the condensed consolidated statement of operations.
 With the execution of these agreements, the Company no longer has operations related to our previous Local retail branch footprint.
-With the final execution of these agreements during the third quarter of 2023, the Company determined that this represented a strategic shift that had a major effect on the Company's local Component within its previous Distribution segment.
+With the final execution of these agreements during the third quarter of 2023, the Company determined that this represented a strategic shift that had a major effect on the Company's operations and financial results, which triggered discontinued operations presentation, in accordance with ASC 205-20-45, for the Company's Local Component within its previous Distribution segment.
 Refer to Note 3 for additional details on the divestiture transactions.